publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch101/schIII/m__us_usc_t7_s7447.md

         (3) __Remands__

-        If the court determines, under paragraph (1), that a ruling issued under subsection (a)(3) of this section is not in accordance with applicable law, the court shall remand the matter to the Secretary with directions either—
+        If the court determines, under paragraph (1), that a ruling issued under subsection (a)(3) is not in accordance with applicable law, the court shall remand the matter to the Secretary with directions either—

             (A) to make such ruling as the court shall determine to be in accordance with law; or